adaltas/node-masson/README.md

 # Masson

-Masson is a configuration management, orchestration and do-anything-you-want tools.
+Masson is a configuration management, orchestration and do-anything-you-want tool.
 It is here to simplify your life installing complex setup and maintaining dozens, hundreds, or even thousands of servers.

 At [Adaltas], we use it to deploy full featured Hadoop Clusters.